 Kamal Haasan And AR Rahman Collaborate For This Highly-ambitious Movie

 It is no secret that 2018 was a terrible year for the much-loved Kamal Haasan.
 The veteran actor-director received a big shock when Vishwaroopam 2 bombed at the box office and failed to impress most critics.
-The film, a sequel to the 2014 release Vishwaroopam, never clicked with the masses, which proved to be its downfall.
-Earlier this year, he received some more bad news when his political party Makkal Needhi Maiam failed to open it account in the Lok Sabha Elections 2019.
+The film, a sequel to the 2013 release Vishwaroopam, never clicked with the masses, which proved to be its downfall.
+Earlier this year, he received some more bad news when his political party Makkal Needhi Maiam failed to open its account in the Lok Sabha Elections 2019.
 Now, Kamal is back in the limelight for an awesome reason.

 Popular music composer AR Rahman just tweeted that he would be collaborating with the 'Ulaga Nayagan' for a mega project backed by Lyca.